Skip to Content

 How to Wash Your Face With Lemon

-Always remember to apply sunscreen after using lemon juice on your skin, as it can make your skin more sensitive to sunlight.
+Remember to apply sunscreen after using lemon juice to avoid sensitivity, as it can alter your skin pH.

 Recipe: Yogurt + Lemon Facial Cleanser for Oily Skin

-• Mix 2 tablespoons of plain, full-fat Greek yogurt with 1-2 teaspoons of honey.
+• Mix 2 tablespoons of plain, full-fat Greek yogurt, 1-2 teaspoons of honey, and fresh lemon juice.

 Honey